fjj2544/ros_essay/README.md

 Content: All execution process of the navigation task

+## Multiple servo tests

 File name: `Second test.mp4`

 Content: All the processes of performing navigation tasks twice

+# Source Code

+We have passed the source code to the $github$ of the current account.
+The name of the resource is called $ROS\_GAME$.
+The usage method (including simulation and real operation) is placed under the `README` file of the corresponding folder.